Ushi-oni: Shimane Prefecture, Iwami Area (島根県石見)

 Another well-known ushi-oni is a massive, brutal sea-monster which lives off the coast of Shimane Prefecture and other places in Western Japan and attacks fishermen.
 It is often depicted with a spider- or crab-like body.
 This ushi-oni seems to be connected to another monster called the nure-onna, who sometimes appears before an ushi-oni attack and tricks the victim into holding her child, which then becomes stuck to the person's hands and grows heavier in order to hinder escape.

 Izumo Region (出雲)

 The appearance of the ushi-oni in the Izumo region according to some legends differs radically compared to the other legends.
-This bakemono doesn't look like an ox at all.
-In contrast, it looks like a shining, white butterfly.
-This version of the ushi-oni appears in groups and sticks to travelers’ bodies when they cross bridges on humid, rainy days.
+This bakemono resembles a shining, white butterfly instead of an ox.
+This version of the ushi-oni appears in groups and sticks to travelers' bodies when they cross bridges on humid, rainy days.

 Kagawa Prefecture, Takamatsu City (香川県高松市)

 Yet another ushi-oni is depicted as a statue on the grounds of the Negoroji temple in Takamatsu, Kagawa Prefecture.
 It is a bipedal monster with huge tusks, spurred wrists, and membranes like a flying squirrel.
 A sign nearby explains that this creature terrorized the area about four-hundred years ago, and was slain by a skilled archer by the name of Yamada Kurando Takakiyo (山田蔵人高清).
 He dedicated its horns to the temple, and they can still be seen to this day.